RahulKesharwani353/Android-Study-Jams/README.md

 - Navigation Components : Opens a drawer and shows menu options.
 - Viewmodel : To make it more interactive and responsive.
 - RecyclerView : To present the list of different periods we used the efficient recyclerview.
+- Coroutines : To perform asynchronous programming in our app.
 - LiveData & Room Database : We are also using LiveData to update & observe changes in the time-table according to real time and update it to local databases using Room.
 - Firebase : For user data, authentication and also for storing data of time-table.